reqT/reqT-home/content/documentation.md

 <hr/>
 ## <a id="intro"> Introduction to reqT </a>

-reqT is a free and scalable requirements engineering tool.
-With reqT you can create, analyse and visualize requirements models, ranging from very small models containing only a few sketchy elements to very large models with thousands of requirements.
+reqT is a scalable requirements modelling tool.
+With reqT you can create, edit, analyse and visualize requirements, ranging from very small models containing only a few sketchy elements to very large models with thousands of requirements.

-In reqT, your requirements are represented as a textual language that enables you to, for example, paste models into emails, version-control your model text files using e.g. git, store your models at e.g. gitHub, and other things you normally do with code.
+In reqT, requirements are represented in a textual language that enables you to, for example, paste models into emails, version-control your models using git or svn, store your models at GitHub or Bitbucket, and other things you normally do with code.

-A reqT requirements model is represented using an internal DSL embedded in [Scala](http://en.wikipedia.org/wiki/Scala_%28programming_language%29), which means that your models are computational entities in an efficient data structure that can be manipulated using concise Scala scripts.
+### Creating reqT models

 A reqT ```Model``` contains a sequence of elements.
 Elements can be one of the following three types: